ylelkes/R_wav/Week2-b/Untitled.md

 ---
 ## Try this:
-1. Write code to figure out the state with the highest murder rate (not just by looking at the matrix), hint
+1. Write code to figure out the state with the highest murder rate (not just by looking at the matrix)
 2. using the annotate command and ggplot, create a scatterplot and label that point with the state's name.

 ---